Fact check: Testosterone doesn’t only belong to men, True or False?

 A research in Australia found out that using a testosterone cream in standard 1% with 5mg and 10mg dosages had shown effects.
 The 5mg dose normalized testosterone levels within premenopausal range, while the 10mg dose elevated testosterone levels above the range.

-Dr. John Gray, the genius behind the best-selling book Men Are from Mars, Women Are from Venus (a really great book about how men and women’s brains work), suggests that allowing the body to regulated its testosterone levels amounts of testosterone is wiser than taking synthetic testosterone.
+Dr. John Gray, the genius behind the best-selling book Men Are from Mars, Women Are from Venus (a really great book about how men and women’s brains work), suggests that it´s wiser to allow the body to regulate its testosterone levels amounts on its own than taking synthetic testosterone.